 The number of companies optimistic about the prospects for the development of the agro-industrial complex in the coming year has decreased.
 According to Deloitte, over the year, the index for assessing the prospects for the development of the agricultural sector decreased by 7 points, to 0,10 from 0,17.

-“For the first time in the history of observations, the number of companies evaluating the prospects for the development of agribusiness in Russia next year is optimistic, has dropped to 30%,” explained Dmitry Kasatkin, head of research projects at the Deloitte industry sector, to RBC.
-In previous years, those with positive expectations had more: in 2017 (expectations for 2018) - 45% of all companies, and in 2016 (for 2017) - 40%.
-Most of the respondents do not expect any changes: their share increased by 16 percentage points compared to the previous year, up to 57%.
+“For the first time in the entire history of observations, the number of companies optimistic about the prospects for the development of the agro-industrial complex in Russia for the next year has decreased to 30%,” Dmitry Kasatkin, head of research projects in the Deloitte industry direction, explained to RBC.
+In previous years, there were more of those who had positive expectations: in 2017 (expectations for 2018) - 45% of all companies, and in 2016 (for 2017) - 40%.
+Most of the respondents do not expect any changes: their share increased by 16 percentage points compared to last year, to 57%.

 The main challenges for the industry in the Deloitte survey in 2018 are the high cost of energy resources, the lack of state support and funding, as well as the lack of qualified personnel.